How to Accept Apple Pay: Complete Guide for Small Businesses

 Think of Apple Cash as the funding source (like a prepaid card) that powers some Apple Pay transactions.
 When you accept Apple Pay, you're accepting payments regardless of whether customers fund them through traditional credit cards, debit cards, or their Apple Cash balance.

-Understanding digital wallets helps you serve customers who prefer various mobile payment options beyond Apple Pay.
+Understanding what a contactless payment system is helps you serve customers who prefer various mobile payment options beyond Apple Pay.

 How to Accept Apple Pay: Step-by-Step Methods